agnivibes/copula-feature-selection/README.md

 ```

 ## 🔬 Research Paper
 Aich, A., Murshed, M., Mayeaux, A., Hewage, S. (2025).
-Can Copulas Be Used in Feature Selection?
-A Machine Learning Study on Diabetes Risk Prediction [Manuscript under review]
+A Copula Based Supervised Filter for Feature Selection in Machine Learning Driven Diabetes Risk Prediction [Manuscript under review]

 ## 📊 Citation
 If you use this code or method in your own work, please cite:

 @article{Aich2025A2CopulaDiabetes,
   title   = {Can Copulas Be Used in Feature Selection?
 A Machine Learning Study on Diabetes Risk Prediction},
-  author  = {Aich, Agnideep and Murshed, Md Monzur and Mayeaux, Amanda and Hewage, Sameera},
+  author  = {Aich, Agnideep and Murshed, Md Monzur and Hewage, Sameera and Mayeaux, Amanda},
   journal = {},
   year    = {2025},
   note    = {Manuscript under review}